sjolsen/nmigen-nexys/lab_notes.md

 point Bazel to the local nmigen-boards repository.
 Now I'm going to point the Pip requirements file to my Github fork at the specific commit that fixes the problem (I'll also point the base nMigen repo to nmigen/nmigen).
 And `blaze run //:demo`... works!

+The PR has now been merged upstream, so I can now point my requirements back upstream.
+I think I'll always use explicit commits, just to avoid headaches.